Restrainite/restrainite.github.io/index.md

 ## Support
 You can ask questions and discuss ideas at [GitHub Discussions](https://github.com/Restrainite/RestrainiteMod/discussions)

-If you encounter bugs or want to request a feature, please create an [issue](https://github.com/Restrainite/RestrainiteMod/issues/new?template=Blank+issue). **Please do not report bugs to Resonite, if you have this mod enabled.**
+If you encounter bugs or want to request a feature, please create an [issue](https://github.com/Restrainite/RestrainiteMod/issues/new?template=Blank+issue).

+**Please do not report bugs to Resonite, if you have this mod enabled.**

 Questions can also be asked in the Misfit Menagerie Discord.
+Contact Lute to join.

 ## Why does this exist?
 There are people who have various reasons for wanting certain features of the game disabled.
 A lot of these features